Defender of the Flame|

 Ebook Purchase Links

 While this novel follows the Hidden Flame duology consisting of Stewards of the Flame and Promise of the Flame, it is a completely separate story set two hundred years later that does not depend on having read the earlier books.
-Unlike some of Sylvia Engdahl’s previous novels, it is not a Young Adult novel and is not appropriate for middle-school readers.
-(If you are wondering why, please read the Flame Duology FAQ).
-However, it will be of interest to adults and mature high school students who have enjoyed Enchantress from the Stars and The Far Side of Evil, as it deals with some of the same themes.
+Unlike some of Sylvia Engdahl’s previous novels, none of these are Young Adult novels and they are not appropriate for middle-school readers.
+(If you are wondering why, please read Why My Flame Novels Aren't Suitable for Kids).
+However, the Rising Flame duology will be of interest to adults and mature high school students who have enjoyed Enchantress from the Stars and The Far Side of Evil, as it deals with some of the same themes.

 "This book reaches back to the brio and speculation of Engdahl's classic books of the Seventies. . . .
 The reader will be taken on an exciting and suspenseful ride. . . .
 With an admirable protagonist and many interesting and well-drawn characters major and minor, Defender is satisfying on multiple levels. . . .
 I expected to like this book; I was startled that I loved it.
 A must read" --Nicholas Birns, author of Understanding Anthony Powell|